vstark21/Neural_Style_Transfer/README.md

 ### Optimizer

-As mentioned in the [research paper](https://arxiv.org/abs/1508.06576) by **Leon Gatys**, I have used BFGS algorithm (*An Iterative Nonlinear optimization method*) of scipy to minimize loss.
+As mentioned in the [research paper](https://arxiv.org/abs/1508.06576) by **Leon Gatys et al.,**, I have used BFGS algorithm (*An Iterative Nonlinear optimization method*) of scipy to minimize loss.
 Instead we can also use adam optimzer or any other to minimize loss.

 ### Choosing layers